Ted Galdi: Bestselling Author

 Once you've identified where in the funnel you want to improve performance via paid ads, you'll need to select a platform to advertise on.
 Though you can experiment with multiple platforms at once, if you're first starting out, I'd suggest focusing on one at a time.

-• Segment.
-Can you use the platform to reach the relevant market segment for your selected funnel stage?
+Can you use a certain platform to reach the relevant segment for your selected funnel stage?
 For example, Facebook lets you easily advertise to people who've already visited your website, however, other platforms don't.

 1 Comment